majianjia/QingStation/doc/anemometer.md

 These offset for each channel were calibrated during the power-up, by measuring and averaging the signal without sending excitation.
 It takes around `1` second.

-Because all `4` channels shared the only `1` amplifier, they also share the minor bias if there is any so that will be cancelled out.
+Because all `4` channels shared the same amplifier, they also share the minor bias if there is any so that will be cancelled out.
-The actual zero offsets of each channel are all at around `2047~2048`, very stable and accurate.
+The actual zero offsets of each channel are all at around `2046~2047`, very stable and accurate.

-Besides, during a calm wind, collect a set of zero-crossing as the baseline of zero wind speed reference.
+During a calm wind, collect a set of zero-crossing as the baseline of zero wind speed reference.

 For each channel, we interpolate `6` zero-crossing points around the maximum amplitude of each echo.
 As the waves around peaks are the most identical.